Lighthouse of Alexandria: Construction

 The lighthouse was constructed in the third century BC.
-After Alexander the Great died, the first Ptolemy (Ptolemy I Soter) declared himself king in 305 BC, and commissioned its construction shortly thereafter.
+After Alexander the Great died, Ptolemy the First (Ptolemy I Soter) declared himself king in 305 BC and commissioned its construction shortly thereafter.
 The building was finished during the reign of his son, Ptolemy II Philadelphus, and took twelve years to complete at a total cost of 800 talents of silver.
 The light was produced by a furnace at the top, and the tower was said to have been built mostly with solid blocks of limestone and granite.

 In his encyclopedic manuscript Geographica, Strabo, who visited Alexandria in the late first century BC, reported that Sostratus of Cnidus had a dedication to the "Saviour Gods" inscribed in metal letters on the lighthouse.
 Writing in the first century AD, Pliny the Elder stated in his Natural History that Sostratus was the architect, although this conclusion is disputed.
 In his second century AD educational treatise How to Write History, Lucian claimed that Sostratus hid his name under plaster which bore the name of Ptolemy, so that when the plaster eventually fell off, Sostratus's name would be visible in the stone.

-The blocks of sandstone and limestone used in the construction of the lighthouse have been scientifically analysed in order to discover where they originated, with mineralogical and chemical analysis pointing to the Wadi Hammamat quarries, which are located in the desert to the east of Alexandria.
+The blocks of sandstone and limestone used in the construction of the lighthouse have been scientifically analysed to discover where they originated, with mineralogical and chemical analysis pointing to the Wadi Hammamat quarries, in the desert to the east of Alexandria.

 Height and description

 Arab descriptions of the lighthouse are consistent despite it undergoing several repairs after earthquake damage.
 Given heights vary only fifteen percent from 103 to 118 m, on a 30 by 30 m square base.

 The Arab authors indicate that the lighthouse was constructed from large blocks of light-coloured stone.
 The tower was made up of three tapering tiers: a lower square section with a central core; a middle octagonal section; and, at the top, a circular section.
-Al-Masudi wrote in the 10th century that the seaward-facing side featured an inscription dedicated to Zeus.
+Al-Masudi wrote in the 10th century that the seaward side featured an inscription dedicated to Zeus.
 Geographer Al-Idrisi visited the lighthouse in 1154 and noted openings in the walls throughout the rectangular shaft with lead used as a filling agent in between the masonry blocks at the base.
 He reckoned the total height of the lighthouse to be 300 dhira rashashl (162 m).